DoctorRidley/Gaming/README.md

 This is a Big Data app designed to analyze gaming trends on YouTube.
 The app is built in Scala and saves data to Hive

 ## Description
 This project allows users to create accounts and to analyze data on YouTube gaming videos using Youtube's API.
-ANy registered user can analyze the data, but only an administrator may get new data.
+Any registered user can analyze the data, but only an administrator may get new data.
 The app will target trending videos.

 ## Analysis